survivejs/audio-katas/katas/kata-06.md

 # Kata 6 - Audio worklets

-The purpose of this kata is ...
+The purpose of this kata is to understand what is an [AudioWorklet](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorklet) and how it complements Web Audio API.

 ## Learning aims

-TODO:
+The minimal target of this kata is to get used to writing audio worklets and understand their value for music production:

-* foo
+* Setting up an AudioWorklet
-* bar
+* Understanding the relationship between Web Audio API and AudioWorklets

 ## Task